Health Services – Kids Safety Seats

 Car Seats to Loan or Buy

 Some people are eligible for a low-cost loaner car seat.
+Reduced priced car seats are also available for purchase.

 Who can get services?